Danlif1/Whatsapp-poll-parser/README.md

-chat_name = "The name of the chat you want to use" sheet_id = "In the url of the google sheets this is what comes after /d/" path_to_db = "This is where ChatStorage.sqlite is located (including the string ChatStorage.sqlite)" people_map = '{"name1 (This is the user default name on whatsapp)": "actualNameOne (This is how you want him to be called", "name2": "actualName2"}'
+chat_name = "The name of the chat you want to use" sheet_id = "In the url of the google sheets this is what comes after /d/" path_to_db = "This is where ChatStorage.sqlite is located (including the string ChatStorage.sqlite)" people_map = '{"phoneNumber1": "name1 (This is how you want him to be called", "phoneNumber2": "name2"}'
 ```

 ## How to actually run